-What is a Porcelain Fused to Metal Crown (PFM Crown)
+What is a Porcelain Fused to Metal Crown (PFM Crown / POM Crown)

 Porcelain-fused-to-metal crowns have long been considered the gold standard for the repair of damaged teeth.
 This type of fabrication design has been and continues to be the most common type of crown or bridge done in dentistry for 35 years.
 Porcelain fused to metal crowns are cast metal crowns which have a porcelain covering over it.
 The tooth colored ceramic is baked on top of a metallic alloy substructure called a coping for the ultimate in strength.
 The metal sublayer is thin, strong, and fits perfectly over the prepared teeth.
+The dentist will choose what type of metal to use depending on the quality level of the office.
+High noble gold alloys (greater than 12 caret) are the highest quality choice due its accurate fit and biocompatability.
 The baked on porcelain layer is 1.5 mm to 2 mm thick and is fashioned to have the same anatomy and optical characteristics as a natural tooth.
 The porcelain layer is tough, and withstands chewing forces very well.
 You could look at them as a hybrid between all porcelain and all metal crowns.

 Advantages of porcelain fused to metal crowns